 This question often occurs in conversations with companies measuring NPS.
-The only correct reply is, “A rising NPS score,” as it means that more customers promote your company in their network, resulting in multiple purchases, as well as purchases by new customers.
+The only correct reply is, “A rising NPS,” as it means that more customers promote your company in their network, resulting in multiple purchases, as well as purchases by new customers.

-It is important not to become too fixated on NPS scores.
+It is important not to become too fixated on Net Promoter Scores.
 NPS is a measuring tool, not a goal in itself.
 The ratings show whether you are doing well, yet fail to provide any information on what you are doing well, or where there is room for improvement.